ShravanShetty-Projects/Projects/README.md

 # Projects
-Projects on integrating Software and hardware using data
+Projects on integrating Ssoftware and hardware using data